WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

 For more information about AIDA, see AIDA User's Guide in the [IBM Workload Automation documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0).

-For information about IBM Workload Automation exposed metrics, see "Monitoring with Prometheus" in the [IBM Workload Automation documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0) User's Guide.

-For information about IBM Workload Automation for Z exposed metrics, see "Exposing metrics to monitor your workload" in the [IBM Z Workload Scheduler documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0) Managing the Workload manual.

 ## Prerequisites

- -  IBM Workload Automation V101 exposed metrics.
+ -  IBM Workload Automation V10.1 exposed metrics.
+    - For information about IBM Workload Automation exposed metrics, see "Exposing metrics to monitor your workload" in the [IBM Workload Automation documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0) User's Guide.
+    - For information about IBM Workload Automation for Z exposed metrics, see "Exposing metrics to monitor your workload" in the [IBM Z Workload Scheduler documentation](https://www.ibm.com/docs/en/workload-automation/10.1.0) Managing the Workload manual.

  -  Docker Compose 1.28 or later.